Pickering, North Yorkshire: Climate

 Located in the northern part of the UK, Pickering has a temperate maritime climate which is dominated by the passage of mid-latitude depressions.
 The weather is very changeable from day to day and the warming influence of the Gulf Stream makes the region mild for its latitude.
 The average total annual rainfall is 729 mm with rain falling on 128 days of the year.
 January is usually the coldest month and December the wettest.
 The warmest month is August and the driest is February.

 Flooding

 Pickering Beck has a history of flooding, which occurs on average every five years.
 However, out-of-bank flows are experienced on some sections of the watercourse annually.
 These areas include Potter Hill and the grassed area upstream of Pickering Bridge.
 The flood in March 1999 caused widespread damage to the town.

-Areas affected were Park Street, Beck Isle, Bridge Street, Potter Hill, The Ropery, Hungate, Vivis Walk and Undercliff.
-Flooding in 2006 caused extensive damage to properties in the Market Place as well as the above areas.
+Flooding in 2007 again caused extensive damage to properties in Beck Isle, Park Street, Market Place and the Ropery.

 Since 2007, Pickering has planted trees and built 167 retaining dams above the town to keep back water.